NEW: Family's investigators think the car was going slower than has been reported, source says

 Last year’s sheriff’s investigation came to some additional conclusions.

 Walker and Rodas, racing team partners, left a charity event at a car shop co-owned by the men to take a ride in an office park in the community of Valencia in Santa Clarita, about 30 miles north of Hollywood.
-The crash happened a few hundred yards away on a wide street.
+The crash happened a few hundred yards away.

 An autopsy revealed “scant soot” in Walker’s trachea, suggesting his life ended before the smoke and fire engulfed the car.